 For views of alpine glaciers and the Chugach and Kenai mountain ranges, take the shorter Wildlife Cruise, fully narrated by the captain and crew members.
 Make sure to look for Humpback whales, Orca (killer whales), harbor seals, bald eagles, puffins, and various types of marine birds.

-Extend your Kenai Fjord adventure with the newest cruise from Major Marine Tours!
+Extend your Kenai Fjord adventure with this small-vessel cruise that takes you farther than any other tour.
 This tour takes you to the unvisited areas of Kenai Fjords National Park where you can see three active tidewater glaciers, thousands of nesting sea birds, and amazing views of the Park's islands and coves.
 Don't forget to take advantage of the one-on-one time you'll have with the Captain and crew on this extended tour!